Philips CPAP Cancer Risk: How Recalled Philips CPAP Machines May Cause Cancer

 Philips CPAP Cancer Settlement Benefits May Be Available

-These design choices were based on a decision to place profits before consumer safety.
-As a result, former users may be eligible for substantial Philips CPAP cancer settlement benefits, including:
+As a result of design choices that placed a desire for profits before consumer safety, former users may be eligible for substantial Philips CPAP cancer settlement benefits, including:

 - Coverage for Medical Bills and Cancer Treatments